Auguste Chapdelaine: Diplomacy

 His death was reported by the head of the French missions in Hong Kong on 12 July.
-The chargé d'affaires, de Courcy, in Macau learned of the execution on 17 July, and filed a vigorous protest on 25 July to the Chinese Imperial Viceroy Ye Mingchen.
+The chargé d'affaires, de Courcy, in Macau learned of the execution on 17 July and filed a vigorous protest on 25 July to the Chinese Imperial Viceroy Ye Mingchen.
 On 30 July, he sent a report to the French foreign office of the execution.

 The viceroy responded to de Courcy by pointing out that Chapdelaine had already violated Chinese law by preaching Christianity in the interior (the 1844 treaty signed with France only permitted for the propagation of Christianity in the five treaty ports opened to the French), he also claimed that the priest was in a rebel territory and that many of his converts had already been arrested for acts of treason, and the viceroy further claimed that Chapdelaine's mission had nothing in common with the propagation of religion.

 Under French diplomatic pressure, the mandarin who ordered his death was later demoted.
-When Britain went to war with China in the same year (commencing the Second Opium War (1856–60)), France initially declared its neutrality, but de Courcy made it known that French sympathy was with the British due to the Chapdelaine incident.
+When Britain went to war with China in the same year (commencing the Second Opium War (1856–1860)), France initially declared its neutrality, but de Courcy made it known that French sympathy was with the British due to the Chapdelaine incident.

 In 1857, de Bourboulon, the French plenipotentiary, arrived in Hong Kong and attempted to negotiate reparations for the execution of Chapdelaine and to revise the treaty.
 He failed to reach an agreement with Yeh.

 Talks continued into December of that year.
 Viceroy Yeh on 14 December stated that he had received a report that the person who was killed was a member of a triad society with a similar Chinese name to Chapdelaine was executed as a rebel in March, and that this was not the same person as Chapdelaine.
 He also complained that in the past many French citizens had gone into the interior to preach, and he cited the case of six missionaries who had been arrested and were handed over to French custody.
 The French embassy found Yeh's reply to be evasive, derisory and a formal refusal of French demands.
-French military action began soon afterwards.